maikuITA/DigitalPlot/README.md

 After downloading the repository to your device, follow these steps:

 ### 1. Extract the folder
-Extract all the folder files into xampp/htdocs folder
+Extract all the folder files into the root of your server (e.g.: xampp/htdocs if you are using xampp)

 ### 2. Install dependencies